w3f/polkadot-wiki/docs/maintain-guides-democracy.md

 After you send the delegate transaction, you can verify it went through by navigating to the "Chain State" tab and selecting the "democracy" and "delegations" options.
-You will see an output similar to below, showing the addresses which you have delegated your voting power.
+You will see an output similar to below, showing the addresses to which you have delegated your voting power.

 ![delegate state](assets/democracy/delegate_state.png)